josephspurrier/surfstack-routing/README.md

-It's 100% ready to go for those that don't need any customization and wide open for those that want to hook into the pre/post mapping, pre/post dispatching, errors, and even the dispatching piece itself.
+It's 100% ready to go for those that don't need any customization and wide open for those that want to hook into the pre/post mapping, pre/post dispatching, and even the dispatching piece itself.
 One of the differences between frameworks is the way methods and functions output data to the screen.
 Some prefer you use a return statement while others use echo and print statements;
 neither of these are an issue for the SurfStack Router.
 You have control over